rmylonas/MetaDB/README.md

 ```

 ##### set directory for search indexing in *grails-app/conf/Searchable.groovy*:
-Create and set directory, where MetaDB should save it's indexes
+Create and set directory, where MetaDB can save it's indexes
 ```
     compassConnection = new File(
         "[path to indexes]"
     ).absolutePath
 ```

-##### create and deploy your war file
+##### create and deploy your war file:

 create a *.war* file with your settings by executing following command from your MetaDB folder:
 ```